lifting-bits/remill/README.md

 #### Optimizing the bitcode

 There are a few ways to optimize the produced bitcode.
-The first is to tell mcsema2 to perform a data flow analysis and to try to kill things like dead registers.
+The first is to tell remill to perform a data flow analysis and to try to kill things like dead registers.

 The data flow analyzer is enabled by specifying a maximum number of data flow